This is a quick run down on how to install pfsense 2.4 on a watchguard x750e.

 This should give you some information, like the following.
 Its recommended if yours differ’s, DO NOT continue, its possible you have a hardware / software revision that isnt supported.

-Now we need to make a back of your original bios.
+Now we need to make a back up of your original bios.
 Just in case.

 Now we are ready for the flashing of the modified bios.